selenewaide/udacity-project1-movie-trailer/README.md

 ```

 ###### Step 2
-In the 'data' directory of the project, create a new file called 'keys.txt'.
+In the 'data' directory of the project, create a new file called 'api_keys.txt'.
 The first line of this file must contain the Youtube API key.
 The second line of this file must contain the OMDB API key.

 ###### Step 3
 Run the python script 'entertainment_center.py' to render the website.